 Although aptX and AAC offer sound quality roughly the same as CD, obviously that only applies if your source is putting out CD quality (or better) audio in the first place.
 Bluetooth cans today are generally far more stable in terms of connection than they were just a few years ago, and battery life has improved, too.
 As well as a norm of 4-5 hours for true wireless, 8-10 hours for in-ear buds and easily 20+ on over-ears and on-ears, a lot of newer headphones also charge rapidly, giving you several hours of playback for 15-30 minutes of charge.

 If you keep your phone in your hip pocket, and especially if you then contort your body by looking around you, you may find the signal still cuts out as your bones and guts are very adept at blocking radio signals.

 However, from your hand, a breast pocket, placed on a desk or in one of those weird arm holster things for runners, you should rarely get any interference from these headphones.
 You can usually walk between 20-30 metres away from wherever the sound is coming from, although you generally can't leave the building and expect to still receive audio.
 Why would you do that anyway?

 If you're an audiophile with serious hi-fi hardware, the answer is yes.

-We think that for the vast majority of people, the best wireless headphones in 2022 will be indistinguishable from the best wired ones.
+We think that for the vast majority of people, the best wireless headphones will be indistinguishable from the best wired ones.